natebrunelle/cs2102/markdown/policies.md

 Your grade will be computed as a weighted average as follows:

-- Each of the 4 (full-sized) modules is worth 20% of your grade
+- Each of the 4 (full-sized) modules is worth 25% of your grade
-- The mini-module is worth 10% of your grade
+- For each module the grade breakdown is:
+- 6% for each quiz (4 total)
-- Each of the four group projects is worth 2.5% of your grade
+- Each of the four group projects is worth 1% of your grade

 After combining your scores, your letter grade will be assigned according to the following: